Does Saudi Arabia have a sanctions regime in place?

 Does Saudi Arabia have a licensing or authorisation system in place?

-There is no information available publicly with regard to an authorisation procedure.
+There is no information available publicly with regard to an authorization procedure.

-However, to the extent that authorisation should be possible, it is likely that any such authorisation would have to be obtained at a senior level, either from the Ministry of Foreign Affairs or the Ministry of Interior in Saudi Arabia.
+However, to the extent that authorization should be possible, it is likely that any such authorization would have to be obtained at a senior level, either from the Ministry of Foreign Affairs or the Ministry of Interior in Saudi Arabia.

 What are the consequences for a breach of sanctions in Saudi Arabia?

-It is thought that the consequences for a breach of sanctions are: (i) a fine; (ii) criminal liability; and/or (iii) potentially severe restrictions being imposed by the competent Saudi authority, such as a limitation upon the infringer’s ability to continue operating in Saudi Arabia.
+It is thought that any breach of sanctions that have been imposed by the Saudi Government risk the infringing party being subject to: (i) a fine; (ii) criminal liability; and/or (iii) potentially severe restrictions being imposed by the competent Saudi authority, such as a limitation upon the infringer’s ability to continue operating in Saudi Arabia.

 With respect to UN sanctions, the infringing party may be subject to substantial fines, as well as liability in accordance with the local law applicable where the infringing party has its operations.